- Unknown Documents concerning Oskar Kokoschka's 1912 Marriage Attempts

 - An unknown Letter by Aloisia Lange

-The list is not complete.
+This list is not complete.
 For obvious reasons some topics of research cannot be revealed in advance.

 Questions and inquiries submitted via e-mail cost time to be answered.
 And because time is not free, requests can only be answered if they come with a donation.
+Instead of asking me, why I haven't published more, readers should rather ask themselves, why they have not been willing to support my work.

 I call attention to the fact that all digital copies of historical documents on this blog (unless otherwise indicated) are first publications.
-The unauthorized use of these files, whose creation is based on a great amount of personal work, represents a violation of copyright.
+The unauthorized use of these files, whose creation is based on a great amount of personal work, amounts to a violation of copyright.
 While most archival documents are in public domain, their digital copies are not.
 If the threshold of originality is so low – as some freeloaders have repeatedly claimed – it is reasonable enough to have readers themselves order scans of documents directly from the archives.
 I also want to point out that all posts on this blog are being regularly updated.